 Living conditions: Ficus Lyrata are sensitive to the area they live in.
 They prefer a warm, humid climate similar to their natural rainforest home.
 Therefore, if your room temperature falls below 50°F, it may develop brown spots.
 Ficus Lyrata's also don't like to be moved, with sudden changes of location or draughts resulting in leaf drop.

 Tropical plants not your thing?
-Why not find out more about the art of growing a Bonsai tree.
+Why not find out more about the art of growing your own herbal tea garden.